Ventrosky/osint-projects/README.md

 * Using: **JavaScript**, **D3js** and **Python**.

 ## dark-web
-Scripts from the blog posts on Dark Web OSINT on ["AutomatingOSINT.com"](http://www.automatingosint.com/blog/category/dark-web/) by Justin Seitz.
+Scripts from the blog posts about Dark Web OSINT on ["AutomatingOSINT.com"](http://www.automatingosint.com/blog/category/dark-web/) by Justin Seitz.
 * Using: **Python**, **OnionScan**, **Shodan**